 For those long summer days and humid nights, we recommend investing in a cooling mat to give your dog somewhere to literally chill out.
 A wet towel also works a treat.

-If your doggie fancies cooling down in style nothing beats a frozen bandana, yes, you read that right.
-Simply rinse in water, squeeze out most of the liquid just so it’s damp, fold so it’s ready to wear, then pop in the freezer for a refreshing, yet super smart way to cool off.
+If your dog fancies cooling down in style nothing beats a frozen bandana, yes, you read that right.
+Simply rinse in water, squeeze out most of the liquid and fold so it’s ready to wear.
+Then just pop in the freezer for a refreshing and super smart way to cool off.

 For a complete cool-down, set up a shallow paddling pool for your dog to splash around in – just make sure there’s room in case you can’t resist joining them!
 If your dog prefers the stay inside, keep the curtains closed to keep the heat out and set up a fan for the ultimate chill out den.